Top Reasons Every Connected Traveler Should Be Using a VPN

-But that constant connectivity also leaves your devices vulnerable to attack — viruses, snooping, data theft or worse.
-Which is where VPNs come in handy.
+But that constant connectivity leaves your devices vulnerable to attack — viruses, snooping, data theft, or worse.
+This is where VPNs come in handy.
 You’ve probably at least heard the term but may have no idea exactly what a Virtual Private Network actually is or does.

 Why You Should Be Using VPN Software

-Cloak Your IP Address: Scammers rely on targeting your IP address (the “phone number” for your computer when you’re connected to the internet) to steal data, snoop on your browsing habits or simply hack your computer.
+Scammers rely on targeting your IP address (the “phone number” for your computer when you’re connected to the internet) to steal data, snoop on your browsing habits, or simply hack your computer.
 VPN software provides you with a new IP address to mask your actual IP address so you can surf anonymously.

 For a variety of reasons, many people would rather surf the web anonymously.
-Along with the above IP address “cloaking”, VPN software creates an encrypted “tunnel” through which all of your data flows (websites you visit, files you download, etc.) completely anonymously.
+Along with the above IP address “cloaking,” VPN software creates an encrypted “tunnel” through which all of your data flows (websites you visit, files you download, etc.) completely anonymously.

 Not only does a VPN allow you to surf anonymously but securely as well.
-This means that all of you most sensitive data — passwords, chat sessions, financial data, etc. — is completely hidden from spying eyes.
+This means that all of your most sensitive data — passwords, chat sessions, financial data, etc. — is completely hidden from spying eyes.

-Malware Protection: Good VPN software can alert you when the sites you’re visiting are known to be malicious or can harm your computer before you ever actually visit them.
-Think of it as a sort of “preemptive anti-virus software”.
+Good VPN software can alert you when the sites you’re visiting are known to be malicious or can harm your computer before you ever actually visit them.
+Think of it as a sort of “preemptive anti-virus software.”

-Last and perhaps most importantly is the fact that so many travelers rely on public WiFi networks while on the road.
+Last and perhaps most important is the fact that so many travellers rely on public WiFi networks while on the road.
 This opens you up to all kinds of illicit activity from other users on the same network.
 A personal VPN can provide you with a completely secure browsing session to ensure your most private data stays private.

 There’s a variety of VPN software available, but we’ve liked TunnelBear, IPVanish, and ExpressVPN.